 Since then we've seen the growth of several other events that have introduced a variety of non-WordCamp dynamics to the ecosystem.
 From CaboPress (focused on business topics) to Camp Press (helping people detach from tech), people have been exposed to a ton of different ways to connect, grow, network and learn.

-But nothing is exactly the same as being on the beach in Oregon, where people may get in the water, but that's not the main thing.
-The charm is the big house, the group of people (limited to 20 this time), the Oregon coast, and of course, WordPress.
+But nothing is exactly the same as being on the beach, where people may get in the water, but that's not the main thing.
+The charm is a big house, the group of people (limited to 25 this time), life on the coast, and of course, WordPress.

 - We will have the same flexible breakfast and lunch meal times.